 Ehman was chosen as the USA South Coach of the Year in 2015 and coached three players to All-USA South honors.
 Senior Chelsea VanDyk also earned honorable mention All-America accolades, becoming the first player in program history to be named an All-American.
 The team was also voted as the USA South Team Sportsmanship Award winner for the sport.
 Finally, 13 of the 16 team members earned USA South All-Academic honors.

-Ehman’s playing experience started when she was a child and continued all the way through college, where she was a setter for the Lady Scots from 2006 to 2009.
-Her collegiate career defined her as one of the best setters in conference - both the AAC (2006-2008) and GSAC (2009) - and Covenant history.
+Ehman’s playing experience started when she was a child and continued all the way through college, where she was a setter for Covenant from 2006-09.
+Her collegiate career defined her as one of the best setters in the conference - both the AAC (2006-2008) and GSAC (2009) - and Covenant history.
 Heather Taylor noted Ehman to be a true student of the game and consequently named her captain of the team during her junior and senior years.
-She finished her career with 1,759 assists, 699 kills and 1,213 digs in 126 career matches.
+She finished her career with 1,759 assists, 699 kills, and 1,213 digs in 126 career matches.
 Additionally, Ehman is second in program history with 191 service aces.

 Ehman's coaching experience began in 2008 when she led a 16-year-old club team for Dig-to-Win, a volleyball club operating out of Chattanooga.
-She gained further coaching experience with Choo Choo City Volleyball Club, prior to taking an assistant coaching position at Bryan College for the 2010 season.
-As the top assistant at Bryan, Ehman was able to stake her first collegiate victory during a medical absence taken by head coach Leo Sayles.
+She gained further coaching experience with Choo Choo City Volleyball Club, prior to taking an assistant coaching position at Bryan College for the 2010 season, under head coach Leo Sayles.
+As the top assistant at Bryan, Ehman was able to stake her first collegiate victory during a medical absence taken by Sayles.
 For the season, the Lady Lions went 22-15 before being eliminated from the semifinal round of the AAC Tournament.